Doctors say experimental treatment may have rid man of HIV

 If the Brazil man’s case is confirmed, it would be the first time HIV has been eliminated in an adult without a bone marrow or stem cell transplant.
 Independent experts want to see whether his remission lasts and for the intense drug combination that he received to undergo more testing.

-“I’m very moved because it’s something that millions of people want,” said the 35-year-old man, whose spoke to The Associated Press on condition that his name not be published.
+“I’m very moved because it’s something that millions of people want,” said the 35-year-old man who spoke to The Associated Press on condition that his name not be published.
 “It’s a gift of life, a second chance to live.”

 Transplants are how two other men, nicknamed the Berlin and London patients for where they were treated, were cured previously.